andez9854/Senior-Project/README.md

 # Senior-Project
  This is the Senior Project for Andrew Jelson.
-I worked on the project over the fall semester of 2020 amid the Covid-19 Crisis.
+I worked on this project over the fall semester of 2020 amid the Covid-19 crisis.

  The main python file in the repository is the "Algorithms.py".
 In that file I compare and contrast the current widely used algorithms for triangulating meshes off of point clouds.
 The metrics are as follows: